reviewer anastasia miari

 why: A spontaneous decision to hit-up Paris because our last encounter with the city was during our first childhood encounter with Euro Disney in the late nineties.

-location: Le Marais is a silver of a charming Paris with narrow winding streets.
-It’s here that you’ll find streets and houses intact from before the revolution.
+location: Le Marais is where you’ll find streets and houses intact from before the French revolution.
 Grand buildings still stand tall, with many of their exteriors left untouched—or only just.
 Rickety balconies and random turrets add to the area’s charm.
 It’s here that the wealthy resided pre-revolution, and where the Bohemians moved in, post.

 We spend days roaming the streets of the Marais, popping in and out of boutiques and vintage stores full of treasures waiting to be tried-on.
 Isabel Marant and Chanel await any forager on a mission.
 We come up for air—and coffee—only when our stomachs growl and let us know it’s time for a feeding.
 Here Le Marais wins too.
 Le Marché des Enfants Rouges is just a short walk away from Les Bains.
 It’s here that you will find my favorite Moroccan lamb tagine in Paris.